neoreuvenla/msc-comp-sci/09 COM00146M Research Methods/06 RM Week 6 - Qualitative Data Collection and Analysis.md

 * Presenting negative or conflicting information
 * Using peer debriefing or an external auditor

-**Qualitative reliability** means checking for consistency or stability of the approach.
+**Qualitative Reliability:** means checking for consistency or stability of the approach.
 This can be done by documenting procedures and setting up a detailed case study protocol and database where appropriate.

 &emsp;
-#### **Writing Reports**
+#### **Writing Reports:**

 The basic procedure for reporting qualitative research involves:
 * Developing descriptions and themes from data